Mowi: Europe

 In Scotland, Mowi operates 25 sea farms, plus three hatcheries (in Lochailort, Finfish and Inchmore), four freshwater loch sites, a harvest station in Mallaig and a processing plant in Fort William.
 Head office is in Rosyth and all produce is atlantic salmon.
 There is also a processing plant located in Rosyth.

 In the Faroe Islands, Marine Harvest operates fresh water sites in Hellur, and seawater sites in Oyndarfjørður, Haldarsvík, Hósvík and Kollafjørður.
 Produce is Atlantic salmon.

 In Ireland, Mowi operates one broodstock plant, two hatcheries, three fresh water sites, twelve seawater sites, three processing plants, all but four seawater sites in County Donegal, the latter being in County Mayo.
 Output is Atlantic salmon.
 Mowi also runs a salmon farm in Castletownbere and Inishfarnard.

 America

 In Chile, Mowi operates 53 seawater and 22 fresh water sites, in addition to four processing plants (in Calbuco, Chiloé, Puerto Montt and Santiago).
 Regional head office is located in Puerto Montt, and output is salmon, trout, coho and salar.

 In British Columbia, Canada, Mowi operates two processing plants, seven hatcheries and 37 seawater sites near five towns in British Columbia: Campbell River, Port McNeill, Port Hardy, Quatsino and Klemtu.
-Produce is atlantic salmon.
+The product at these sites is Atlantic salmon.

 In Atlantic Canada, New Brunswick and Newfoundland, Mowi purchased one hatchery and two fishing licenses in New Brunswick and a processing plant along with seven fishing licenses in Newfoundland in February 2017.